mathildsl/mathildesaliou/index.md

 ---------
 # Welcome!

 Mathilde Saliou is a journalist and author specializing in digital and inequalities issues.
 She studies the effects of technology on society and how society shapes current innovations.
-In other words, she covers topics related to tech, information, and inequalities in the media and connected worlds.
+In other words, she covers topics related to tech, information, and inequalities in the media and digital worlds.

 Mathilde Saliou mainly works for [Next](https://next.ink/).
 In the past, she has published [articles](https://mathildesaliou.com/portfolio.html) in media such as the Guardian or Algorithm Watch (in English), 20 Minutes, Slate, Numerama, les Inrocks and La Déferlante (in French).
 She also [gives conferences and talks](https://mathildesaliou.com/evenements.html) on technology, the media and inequality.